 Arthroscopic hip surgery, a minimally invasive technique, is utilized to correct several acute and degenerative conditions and injuries such as femoroacetabular impingement, PVNS, chondral damage and many others.
 The results of surgery are most effective when a post-operative rehabilitation program involving physical therapy and exercises are implemented daily.
 Hip arthroscopy surgeon, Doctor Benedict Nwachukwu provides diagnosis as well as surgical and nonsurgical treatment options for patients in Manhattan, New York City, NY who can benefit from arthroscopic hip surgery.
 Contact Dr. Nwachukwu’s team today!

-Hip arthroscopy refers to the viewing of the inside of the hip joint through a small surgical camera called an arthroscope.
+Hip arthroscopy, or hip scope surgery, refers to the viewing of the inside of the hip joint through a small surgical camera called an arthroscope.
 The image from the camera is projected onto a screen, allowing the surgeon to operate inside the joint.
 The first person to describe the use of an arthroscope to see inside a joint was Denmark physician, Severin Nordentoft in 1912.
 Since that time, arthroscopic techniques have become a preferred method of treating many hip conditions.
 Dr. Benedict Nwachukwu, orthopedic hip surgeon, has extensive training and experience in hip arthroscopy.
 He offers this technique for a variety of hip conditions and injuries for patients in Manhattan, New York City and the surrounding New York boroughs.

 Historically, hip surgery involves a large incision and a more invasive technique to treat pathologies of the hip.
 Today, arthroscopic surgery has advanced significantly and leaders like Dr. Nwachukwu make it possible for surgical repair of the hip to be completed with a minimally invasive approach that improves overall recovery and has shown to have good patient outcomes.